CenterBLC/N1904/docs/features/role.md

 ## Feature description

 The `role` feature indicates the syntactic role of a word or word group within a sentence.
-It provides information about whether the word or group is acting as a subject, object, verb, etc.
+It provides information about whether the word or group is acting as a subject, object, verb, etc. This feature preserves the source XML nomenclature and is designed to be used in the [`wg-view`](../wg-view.md#start).

 ## Feature values